 “Financial advisors and brokers have legal and regulatory responsibilities to adhere to the rules and regulations of the securities industry.”

 Financial advisors and brokers have legal and regulatory responsibilities to adhere to the rules and regulations of the securities industry.
-Financial advisors and brokers recommending GPB investments to clients also had a duty to continue to monitor these investments as the information above has come to light.
+Financial advisors and brokerage firms recommending GPB investments to clients also had a duty to continue to monitor these investments as the information above has come to light.
 What did they know, what did they recommend, when did they recommend it to retail clients, and what exactly were those recommendations based upon?
 Were the representations fair and balanced in terms of risk disclosures?

 What investor clients were (or were not) told at the time of the recommendation and later may also be a material issue as that information has unfolded.